Scenic roadways that showcase the state's beauty.

 You'll want to check out two popular swimming holes along this route—Grasshopper Point and Slide Rock State Park.
 Both are busy in summer months when desert-dwellers head north for cool mountain streams.

-This article was first published in Arizona Highroads in May/June 2016.
+This article was first published in Arizona Highroads in May/June 2016 and updated in July 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.